 In the mornings, you have the option of providing feedback about how you slept

 This is probably a good point to talk about the Polar Vantage Precision Prime sensor, as we’ve raised the point of 24×7 HR tracking.
 At first, glance, naming the sensor the Precision Prime seems a little… well like asking for trouble.
-Then you start to break is down.
+Then you start to break it down:

-Polar has basically redesigned things from the ground up when you compare with the Polar OH1 sensor
+Polar has basically redesigned things from the ground up when you compare with their

 |The accuracy of heart rate monitor:||± 1% or 1 bpm, whichever larger.
 The definition applies to stable conditions.|